boknamiLover/boknamiLover/README.md

 # <h1 align="left">👋, I'm jini</h1>
-## A passionate back-end developer.
+## A passionate full-stack engineer.

 I've a passion for learning.<br>
 I'm willing to use new tools and techniques.<br>